adamchraniuk/film-api/README.md

-`npm run serve` to run both client & server project concurrently
+`npm run serve` to run server project

-`npm run build` to build both client & server project to dist/

 ## How to run